realtimeprojects/mkdocs-ezglossary/docs/usage/linking.md

 ## Tooltips

-The <configuration:tooltip> configuration allows you to control wether tooltips should be desplayed with a preview on the definition:
+The <configuration:tooltip> configuration allows you to control wether tooltips should be displayed with a preview on the definition:

 ``` yaml
 plugins: